nicholas-vogt/modeling-march-madness/readme.md

 At the end of this project, you will have a fully function model of the NCAA Basketball Tournament.
 Tweak it to your own needs and desires to beat up on your friends and co-workers in a tourney pool.

+## Quick Start

+To scrape all web pages, run the `scrape-sportsreference-cbb.py` file in the command line.
+This will take a few hours to run depending on the dates you choose to scrape.

+To mine all htmls, run the `GamesheetMiner.py` and `BoxscoreMiner.py` files in the command line.
+These don't take as long to run, but will still take about an hour depending on how many seasons you're scraping.

+Selection Sunday is almost here!
+The model selection and model evaluation files will be posted next.

 ## Python Version and Libraries

 These workshops use Python 3.5.
 I'm pretty certain any Python 3 version will suffice, but update your version if you have doubts.